Coko-Foundation/ketty/docs/docs/getInvolved/01-Welcome.md

 - **Translators:** A guide on how to translate the interface and suggest new languages.
 - **QA Engineers:** Information on manual and automated testing with Cypress.

-We’re continually working on expanding this guide, so if you don’t see detailed instructions for your role let us know at ketty@coko.foundation.
+We’re continually working on expanding this guide, so if you don’t see detailed instructions for your role yet, let us know at ketty@coko.foundation.

 Thank you for being part of the Ketty community.
 Your contributions—large or small—help us build a better open-sourse publshing ecosystem, together.